 Identify and troubleshoot the problem and then perform the precheck again.

 Click Skip in the Actions column of the failed precheck item.
-In the dialog box that prompts the consequences of the operation, click
+In the dialog box that prompts the consequences of the operation, click OK.

 After the precheck succeeds, click Start Task.

 If you do not need to start the task now, click Save.
 You can manually start the task on the Synchronization Tasks page or by performing batch operations later.
-For more information about batch operations, see Perform batch operations on data synchronization tasks.
+For more information about batch operations, see Perform batch operations on data synchronization projects.

 The data transmission service allows you to modify the synchronization objects when a synchronization task is running.
 For more information, see View and modify synchronization objects and their filter conditions.
 After the data synchronization task is started, it will be executed based on the selected synchronization types.
 For more information, see View details of a data synchronization task.

-If the data synchronization task encounters an execution exception due to a network failure or slow startup of processes, you can click Recover on the Synchronization Tasks or Details page of the synchronization task.
+If the data synchronization task encounters an execution exception due to a network failure or slow startup of processes, you can click Restore on the Synchronization Tasks or Details page of the synchronization task.